Crossmint/crossmint-sdk/README.md

 -   `<YOUR_CLIENT_ID>`: This is the clientId you received after filling in [the onboarding form](https://www.crossmint.io/developers/)

 See [react-ui](https://github.com/CrossMint/crossmint-client-sdk/tree/main/packages/ui/react-ui) for more optional customization parameters.

 ---

-## Migration guide to 0.1.0 version

-If you are already using Crossmint and you are not sure how to upgrade to the 0.1.0 version, [checkout the migration guide](https://docs.google.com/document/d/14IKpjrij7kU7Dr0I7rZkf0PyDNbXiklx2v4GuzUrFbw/edit?usp=sharing).

----